 7.10 Proxies

 Every member entitled to vote at a meeting of the members may appoint a proxy holder, who need not be a member, to attend and act as the member’s representative at the meeting in the manner and to the extent authorized by the proxy.
-A proxy shall be executed by the member or the member's attorney authorized in writing, and ceases to be valid one year from its date
+A proxy shall be executed by the member or the member's attorney authorized in writing, and ceases to be valid immediately following the meeting of members for which the proxy was executed.

 A proxy shall contain the date thereof and the appointment and name of the proxy holder and may contain a revocation of a former proxy and restrictions, limitations or instructions as to the manner in which the proxy is to be used.